 - Strengthens muscles: It helps strengthen your low body, running helps to build a strong lower body.
 Having a strong lower body improves overall balance and prevents injuries more effectively.

 - Improves cardiovascular fitness: Running is an excellent way to train your cardiovascular fitness.
-A good cardio vascular system brings an abundance of health benefits like lower blood pressure, stronger immune system, regulates blood sugar and many more.
+A good cardiovascular system brings an abundance of health benefits like lower blood pressure, stronger immune system, regulates blood sugar and many more.

 - Better mental health: Running affects you mentally as much as it does physically, running often has been proven to reduce the symptoms of depression and anxiety and improves your overall brain response time significantly.

-Tips to improve on running
+Tips to improve your running